similie/hyphen-connect/README.md

 ### Contributions

 Contributions are welcome!
+This library is still in the early stages of development.
+Please be aware that in production, there might be stability issues.
 We are actively working on adding LoRaWAN support.
 If you’re interested in contributing, please fork the repository and submit a pull request.

 ### License